edab/DSA_Quick_Reference/docs/trees.md

   - **pre-order**: visit a node, traverse it's left subtree and then it's right subtree [D, B, A, C, E, F]
   - **in-order**: traverse it's left subtree, visit the node, traverse it's right subtree [A, B, C, D, E, F]
   - **post-order**: traverse it's left subtree, traverse it's right subtree and then visit the node.
 [A, C, B, F, E, D]
-- **Breath First Search (BFS)**: were the priority is to visit each node that has the same level, before visiting child nodes.
+- **Breadth First Search (BFS)**: were the priority is to visit each node that has the same level, before visiting child nodes.
 [D, B, E, A, C, F]

 ## Implementation